-This Cleveland Ohio Oktoberfest happens annually over Labor Day weekend.
-They are celebrating their 11th anniversary in 2015.
+This Cleveland Oktoberfest happens annually over Labor Day weekend for 10+ years.
 Paulaner and Hacker-Pschorr beer will be served in addition to several other beers in the International Beer Garden Free parking with the option for paid VIP parking.
 Celebrity keg tapping.
 Oktoberfest Microbrew Competition and wiener dog races.
 Glockenspiel routines on the hour.
 The finals of the Miss Oktoberfest contest and the masskrugstemmen (one arm stein holding) contest.
-5K Beer Run on September 1st.
+5K Beer Run.
 Vendors in the Bavarian Shopping Village will offer for sale beer steins, German merchandise and other items.
 Children’s activity area includes inflatables, hay rides, arts & crafts, sand castle building, gingerbread house classes and The Frisch Marionette Company (a puppet show that has been featured in People Magazine and on Showtime).
 Admission to the festival is $10 per person with children under 12 receiving free admission.
-Location: Cuyahoga County Fairgrounds, 164 Eastland Rd Berea, OH 44017
+Location: Cuyahoga County Fairgrounds

 It will be open on Friday evening from 6 PM to midnight, and Saturday from 11am to midnight.
 Lots of live music, German food, and Paulaner beer.
 Admission is $3 with children 12 and under free.
 A portion of all proceeds go to the Wounded Warrior Project, Springboro Community Assistance Center, and the Shriners Hospitals for Children – Cincinnati.
 Location: 5 West Mill St., Springboro, OH.

 German Family Society Oktoberfest - Akron, OH - Sep 10 to Sep 12, 2021